Orange County First Offense DUI Attorney

 If a police officer believes a driver’s abilities are too impaired to drive safely, he can arrest the driver for DUI even if his BAC is below 0.08%.
 For example, if you are driving erratically and slurring your speech, the officer may assume that you are intoxicated regardless of the results of your chemical test.

 It can be difficult to prove that a driver was too impaired to drive if his BAC was below the legal limit.
 But, that doesn’t stop police officers and prosecutors from trying to do so anyway.

-What Are The Penalties For First-Time DUI Defendants?
+What Are The Penalties Associated With a First-Time DUI Charge?

 In many cases, a first offense DUI is a treated as a misdemeanor in the State of California.
-However, the charges can be more serious and even be classified as a felony under certain circumstances.
+However, the charges can be more serious and even be classified as a felony for specific circumstances.
 These circumstances include situations where the DUI resulted in an injury or fatality.

 Some first-time defendants may end up serving jail time, but this typically does not happen with first offense DUIs.
 While the person may not serve a sentence in an Orange County jail, they can still face serious penalties.

 The penalties associated with a first-time DUI offense in California include the following:

 - A fine amounting to approximately $2,000 or more